naeemhassan09/heart_disease_flask_app/README.md

 ## Project Overview

 This project aims to **predict heart disease** (binary classification) based on medical attributes (e.g., age, blood pressure, cholesterol).
-We leverage various machine learning techniques—Logistic Regression, Support Vector Machine (SVM), Naive Bayes—and compare their performance to identify the best classifier.
+We leverage various machine learning techniques—Logistic Regression, Support Vector Machine (SVM), and Naive Bayes—and compare their performance to identify the best classifier.

 ---